A Special Place In Hell

 Both Sarah and Meghan feel that our discourse is fucked— too politicized, too performative, and increasingly separated from reality.
 This podcast will offer an alternative to the nonsense: a space to think differently about culture, society, and especially sex (specifically what’s good about it, what’s bad about it and what we can and can’t do about any of it).

 Sometimes they’ll talk about events in the news.
 Sometimes they’ll talk about stuff they wrote (if Meghan ever writes again.)
-Sometimes they might even have a guest, one to whom they will throw no softballs, only “gotchas” and/or shameless fan-girling if the occasion calls for it.
+Every month or so they’ll have a guest, one to whom they will throw no softballs, only “gotchas” and/or shameless fan-girling if the occasion calls for it.
 They welcome your suggestions, within reason.

 Subscribing gets you benefits